-The Minister for Industry, Science and Technology is responsible for the Department of Industry, Innovation and Science that supports cyber security industry development, cyber security research and development, and cyber security advice for Australia’s small to medium enterprises.
+The Minister for Industry, Science and Technology is responsible for the Department of Industry, Science, Energy and Resources that supports cyber security industry development, cyber security research and development, and cyber security advice for Australia’s small to medium enterprises.
 This includes through the

 Australian Cyber Security Growth Network (AustCyber), the

 Cyber Security Cooperative Research Centre, CSIRO’s